InterCooperative-Network/icn-v3/ICN_Host_ABI_Specification.md

 * **Interaction with Other Host Functions:**
     1.  `host_on_event` initiates a *definition block* for an event handler.
     2. Subsequent host function calls that represent actions (e.g., `host_mint_token`, `host_anchor_data`, `host_perform_metered_action`, `host_transfer_token`, `host_call_host` for actions) and control flow (e.g., `host_if_condition_eval`, `host_else_handler`, `host_endif_handler`) are collected as part of this handler's definition.
     3. The actual *execution* of these collected actions does not occur when `host_on_event` or the subsequent action-defining calls are processed.
-Execution happens *later*, when the host environment itself detects and triggers an event matching the registered `event` string (this triggering mechanism is outside the scope of this specific host function call but is a core part of the host's runtime).
+Execution happens *later*, when the host environment itself detects and triggers an event matching the registered `event` string (this triggering mechanism is outside the scope of this specific host function but is a core part of the host's runtime).
     4. The definition block is implicitly finalized by the next top-level opcode or the end of the WASM program.
 At this point, the fully defined handler is registered.

 ---